NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Art Nouveau capital, Baltic affordability, and a pioneering digital nomad visa with a 15% flat tax Art Nouveau Capital of the World, Genuinely Affordable EU Living, Pioneering Digital Nomad Visa + 15% Tax are among the top reasons expats choose Latvia.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Latvia straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Latvia — straight to your inbox.